Please ensure Javascript is enabled for purposes of website accessibility

 What if I Miss Something?

 A child who loves learning will want to learn new things on their own.
-My daughter for example devoured every William Shakespeare and Jules Verne book she could find during her middle school years.
-She also mastered the piano so well she was offered a couple of jobs before even reaching high school ( one as an instructor for a piano studio!).
+My daughter, for example devoured every William Shakespeare and Jules Verne book she could find during her middle school years.
+She also mastered the piano so well that she was offered a couple of jobs before even reaching high school ( one as an instructor for a piano studio!).
 She turned them both down and opened her own piano studio, which she ran out of our house during her high school years all the way up until she got married.
-The summer after she graduated she started reading Les Misérables just for fun!
-She is now married, has a daughter of her own, and has a productive photography business.
+The summer after she graduated, she started reading Les Misérables just for fun!
+She is now married, has a daughter of her own, and has a very successful photography business.

 I am not sharing this to brag – although I am mighty proud of her – lol.
 I am sharing this because all these were some of “the somethings that I missed.”
-These were things that grow out of a love of learning which started during the early years of homeschooling as a preschooler.
+These were things that grew out of a love of learning, which started during her early years of homeschooling as a preschooler.
 These things were not in my lesson plans.
 I don’t even know how to play the piano.
-And who in their right mind would assign reading Les Miserables!!?? – lol
+And who in their right mind would assign reading Les Misérables!!?? – lol

 Examples of Scope and Sequences for Preschoolers

+That being said, we do still want to find and plan the best course of action for our children.
 There are a lot of free scope and sequence examples you can find online.
 I’ve saved you some work and compiled a few of them here that include scope and sequences for preschoolers.
-Most of these include a scope and sequence for every grade through high school, so earmark these pages and revisit it as your child gets older.
+Most of these include a scope and sequence for every grade through high school, so earmark these pages and revisit them as your child gets older.
 Following these are a few checklists that would also serve the same purpose as a scope and sequence would.

 Use these as a tool to help create a tailor-made scope and sequence for your child, and start your preschooler on their journey of a lifelong love of learning.

-Free Scope and Sequence From a Christian Perspective
+Free Scope and Sequences From a Christian Perspective

 Other Notable Guides and Checklists